ben-spector-cc/intermediate-react-rtl/project/project-draft-template.md

     toggleTape = {()=>{}}
     isCopying = {false}
     />);

-  const input = screen.getByRole("textbox");
-  expect(input).toHaveDisplayValue("Here is an input");
-  const par = screen.queryByText("Here is an input") expect(par).toBeNull()
 })
 ```

+Once this is done use the `.byRole('textbox')` method to extract the input node and the `.toHaveDisplayValue('input text')` assertion to confirm the input value.

+Finally, extract the paragraph node by the `.queryByText('some text')` method and confirm that it is not present in the DOM with the `.toBeNull()` assertion.

 <hr>

 ### Task #7

 -
   Now take a look at the **CopyCatContainer.js** file.
-It is the container component which contains all the logic for the `CopyCat` component and is responsible for rendering the entire app.
+It is the container component which contains all the logic for the `CopyCat` component and is responsible for rendering `CopyCat`.
+More specifically it contains the following which are passed to the `CopyCat` component as props.
+  1. The `input` state which stores the text data of the input field.
+  2. The `handleChange()` function for the input.
+This sets the `input` value to the value in the textbox.
+  3. The `isCopying` state which is the boolean that determines the state of the app.
+It is `true` when the app is in the `'copycat'` state and `false` when it's in the `'quietcat'` state.
+  2. The `toggleTape()` function which is passed as the `onClick` handler for the cat image.
+It flips the boolean value of `isCopying`.
+This is what swithces the apps state from `'quietcat'` to `'copycat'`.

   Go to the **CopyCatContainer.test.js** file.
 We will test the `CopyCatContainer` component here.
 Before we do that though we have to make the necessary imports.
 Import all the required modules needed to test the `CopyCatContainer` component.

 ### Hint